sbaldasty/sbaldasty.github.io/content/notebook/_index.md

 ---
 title: Notebook
-description: Minimally edited, minimally contextualized, random notes
+description: Random minimally edited or contextualized notes
 ---

 **_On this page,_** minimally edited, minimally contextualized notes from throughout the day.